 - Helping you adapt to changing market conditions and needs

-This results in the customer feel appreciated and in turn increases customer retention.
+This results in the customer feeling appreciated and in turn increase customer retention.

 At Instamojo, we understand the importance of good customer service and management.
 Our free online store comes equipped with robust CRM features that you can use to track customer data and improve your sales.